10 Effective Home Remedies To Treat Achilles Tendon Pain

 Mike Tromello, a blogger, shared his recovery journey from Achilles tendon rupture.
 In his personal blog, he writes, “When I first injured myself, I immediately took measures to prepare for surgery.
 I changed my diet to only eating things that would reduce inflammation.
 What I feel was most influential in my recovery is that I remained positive. (i).”

 While stretching and using a heel lift will undoubtedly speed up the rehabilitation of the injured tendon, taking prescription painkillers to treat the pain might result in a range of side effects.
+So, you can try out some natural treatments for tendonitis.
 Here are a few natural remedies that can help treat the pain and speed up the healing of the injured Achilles tendon.
 Read on.

 How To Treat Achilles Tendinitis Naturally